 A theme is a popular way to plan a wedding, but using colors to inspire the design for the event is a practical alternative offering greater flexibility.
 By choosing the right color palette, letting one’s style and personality come through without adhering to countless thematic-driven elements provides a fun opportunity to plan the wedding party’s decorations, table settings, centerpieces, and other key details like the favors for guests.

 Working with a favorite color may make it tempting to use just that one hue throughout the décor.
 This will only create a dull and artificial atmosphere.
 Far more appealing would be a palette of contrasting colors applied to the various decorative elements.
-The following examples illustrate just how versatile and creative such color palettes can be as inspiration for a wedding look - whether these use light color contrasts, warm color contrasts, or cool color contrasts.
+The following examples illustrate just how versatile and creative such color palettes can be as a possible inspiration for a wedding look – whether these use light color contrasts, warm color contrasts, or cool color contrasts.
 The results are startlingly distinct—both visually and emotionally.

 (1) Light Color Contrasts

 For light color contrast, we suggest these color combinations for light wedding colors.
 These color schemes can work for a varied number of styles and seasons: